A familiar name in accommodation has returned to Timmins.

 “These are things coming to the city that are new,” Khan said.
 “When guests visit the city, they will see the level of service will be up to (par with) other cities.”

 His ideas are gleaned from two decades of experience.
-Originally trained as a chartered accountant, Khan left the finance industry after being offered a job in Dubai, India, where his career flourished and, over 16 years there, he was witness to much of the luxury and opulence for which the city is known.
+Originally trained as a chartered accountant, Khan left the finance industry after being offered a job in Dubai, United Arab Emirates, where his career flourished and, over 16 years there, he was witness to much of the luxury and opulence for which the city is known.

 He worked his way up the ranks to management, and through his career has worked with companies such as Starwood (Four Points, Sheraton), InterContinental Hotels Group (Holiday Inn), and Wyndham (Microtel, Travelodge).